 You’re in luck.
 I’ve played around with many versions for the last year – here are some options that add variety, flavour and nutrients to your diet.

 These recipes are easy to digest, gentle on the tummy and a great option as a snack or dessert.

 TOP TIP: If you find you bloat when eating fruit as a dessert, try eating it on an empty stomach.
 Fruit likes a fast passage through the digestive system and to not get stuck behind slower-digesting foods.

-The basic banana version is suitable for the following diets:
+The basic banana ice cream version is suitable for the following diets:

 Low FODMAPs (LF)

 (please check your quantities allowed on LF, SCD & SSFG)